PrestonAshley/VirtualProfileCard/README.md

 # VirtualProfileCard
-Profile Card using Basic HTML and CSS
+Profile Card using Basic HTML and CSS.

-Can be used as a future business card with few changes
+Can be used as a future business card with few changes.

 Small updates will be made in the future